 Try Again: You should never stop trying.
 Never give up.
 When you get let down or disappointed in one thing, then you pick yourself up and try the same thing again.
 You could also choose to try something else if you’ve discovered you are not so good at that particular thing or you are more interested in something else.
 Your success lies in your interest.
 Don’t be afraid to start over.

 See a Therapist: If none of the above works for you, see a professional therapist as soon as possible.
 I’ve read a lot of people’s testimonies about how this helped them get through a particular turbulent situation or life in general.
 Don’t be too embarrassed to see a therapist.
 It doesn’t necessarily mean that something is wrong with you.
 A lot of people you look up to do that as well.
 Stop caring about what everyone thinks of you and take good care of yourself.
 Do whatever it takes to get better.
 Remember, you’ve got your own life to live.

-Vwerosuoghene Abioye is a graduate of Computer Science with a postgraduate diploma in Geospatial Intelligence and a master's degree in Information Technology.
+Vwerosuoghene Abioye is a graduate of Computer Science.
 Her passion for life and creativity, especially writing rhymed poetry and life pieces led her to creating 'Life Seems'.
 She loves reading, writing, researching and watching documentaries.

 View all posts by Vwerosuoghene Abioye

 One thought on “8 THINGS TO DO WHEN LIFE THROWS STONES AT YOU”